aaren/notedown/README.md

 - `--rmagic` will add `%load_ext rmagic` at the start of the notebook.

 - `--knit` passes the markdown through [knitr] before creating a notebook.
-This requires that you have R installed with knitr.
+This requires that you have R installed with [knitr].

+[knitr]: yihui.name/knitr

 ### What notedown does **not** do: